HarlemBusinessAlliance/WebDevelopmentSquad/breakdown_javascript_pt1/javascript.md

 A lot of people tend to confuse the two but we don't want you to make that same mistake.

-## Why JavaScript Is So Unique
+## Why JavaScript is so unique

 JavaScript is greatly known for building fast and high-performing web, desktop, mobile apps and browser extensions.

-* Highest Used language by millions of developers/engineers.
+* Easiest program language to learn for beginners.

-* Create Full-Stack Web Apps
+* Popular By Demand

-*
+* Interactive, Fun, and Has Created Other Platforms To Build Mobile-Friendly Apps.